How to Train Your Dragon (novel series): Audio adaptations

-All twelve novels have been recorded as audio-books and released by Hachette Audio, narrated by actor David Tennant, who also plays the voice of Spitelout, Snotlout's father, in the film adaptations and in the series DreamWorks Dragons.
-Audio-books of the novels have also been released in German, narrated by Benedikt Weber and released by Arena Verlag GmbH, and are currently available through Audible.com.
+All twelve novels have been recorded as audiobooks and released by Hachette Audio.
+They are narrated by David Tennant, who also voices Spitelout, Snotlout's father, in the film adaptations and in the series DreamWorks Dragons.
+Audiobooks of the novels have also been released in German, narrated by Benedikt Weber and released by Arena Verlag GmbH through Audible.com.

-How to be a Viking was recorded and released by Hachette Audio in 2014, narrated by Cressida Cowell.
+How to Be a Viking was recorded and released by Hachette Audio in 2014, narrated by Cressida Cowell.